What Is Plantar Fasciitis?

 Plantar fasciitis is an inflammation of the band of tissue (the plantar fascia) that extends from the heel to the toes.
 In this condition, the fascia first becomes irritated and then inflamed, resulting in heel pain.

-Wearing nonsupportive footwear on hard, flat surfaces puts abnormal strain on the plantar fascia and can also lead to plantar fasciitis.
+Wearing non supportive footwear on hard, flat surfaces puts abnormal strain on the plantar fascia.
 This is particularly evident when one’s job requires long hours on the feet.
-Obesity and overuse may also contribute to plantar fasciitis.
+Obesity and overuse may also contribute to it.

 - Pain on the bottom of the heel

 - Pain in the arch of the foot

 - Pain that is usually worse upon arising